codeigniter4/shield/docs/references/authentication/hmac.md

 By default, the HMAC keys don't expire unless they meet the HMAC Keys lifetime expiration after their last used date.

 HMAC keys can be set to expire through the `generateHmacToken()` method.
 This takes the expiration date as the $expiresAt argument.
-It's also possible to update an existing HMAC key using `setHmacTokenExpirationById($HmacTokenID, $expiresAt)`
+To update or remove an existing HMAC key expiration date use `setHmacTokenExpirationById($HmacTokenID, $expiresAt)`

 `$expiresAt` [Time](/libraries/time.html) object